re-colin/terminal_transcriber/README.md

 The only manual installation requirement is Miniconda from https://docs.anaconda.com/miniconda/install/.
 This application can't function without it.

 #### Usage / How it works
-Run `run.bat` either by double-clicking on it.
+Run `run.bat` either by double-clicking on it or from the terminal.
 A conda environment should be set up for you so you can use it relatively out-of-the-box.

 This application uses `watchdog` observers to monitor a file directory with the audio files you want to transcribe.
 If it detects a new file, it will go ahead and begin the process of transcribing it using Whisper, and toss the result into an output directory.